-Other intangible assets include the rights to technology and the SGI-DNA trade name.
-The Company engaged an independent consultant to value the intangible assets and to determine the useful lives.
+Other intangible assets acquired in the sale of SGI-DNA to GATTACA Mining, LLC include the rights to technology and the SGI-DNA trade name.
+The Company engaged an independent consultant to value the intangible assets and to determine their useful lives.
 The technology was valued at approximately \$3.2 million with a seven year useful life and the SGI-DNA trade name at approximately \$0.1 million with a three year useful life.
-During 2020, the Company changed its name to Codex DNA, Inc. (See Note 1), the amount allocated to the trade name of \$0.1 million was deemed impaired and written off in April 2020.
+During 2020, the Company changed its name to Codex DNA, Inc., the amount allocated to the trade name of \$0.1 million was deemed impaired and written off in April 2020.